sonic-net/SONiC/doc/aaa/TACACS+ Design.md

  - TACACS AAA are fully configurable by config DB.

 ## 2.3 Counter
  - Support AAA counter, this will be low priority:
 ```
-    show tacacs counter
+    show tacacs+ counter

         server1: 10.1.1.45
         Messages sent: 24